 - In Deathworld 2, Mikah Samon is a "pacifist" who opposes Jason's plan to foment revolution (and later a war of consolidation) on the planet they've crashed on, even though in the existing political system most people are slaves and all the factions are too busy keeping a tight grip on their own technological monopolies for anyone to actually make any progress.
 His "principled resistance" led him to betray Jason twice (once to the gang he was undermining and again later to his chosen victors' enemies), the second time causing Jason to take a wound he wouldn't have survived if rescuers from his homeworld hadn't found them.

-- The Sword of Truth has the beliefs of the culture that produced evil pacifists that are absurd to the point where they won't fight back or even try to get out of the way when people with weapons are nearby and trying to kill each other.
+- In The Sword of Truth the beliefs of the culture that produced evil pacifists are absurd to the point where they won't fight back or even try to get out of the way when people with weapons are nearby and trying to kill each other.
 Indeed,they are Too Dumb to Live.

 - Stargate SG-1 has the Nox.
-The Nox practice philosophy of absolute pacifism and non-violence that is so strict that they refuse even to defend themselves when threatened.
+The Nox practice a philosophy of absolute pacifism and non-violence that is so strict that they refuse even to defend themselves when threatened.
 This policy is so strict that others within their domain are forced to obey their rules of policy of pacifism when necessary.
 Should visitors attempt to employ violence against one another, the Nox remove their weapons as part of their rules.
 Of course, they can afford to be pacifist, considering they can turn themselves and other objects invisible with no apparent effort.
 Jack tells them it doesn't work that way for humans.

 - Star Trek: The Original Series:

 - A famous example is Edith Keeler from "The City on the Edge of Forever".
 A time-traveling Dr. McCoy saves her, and because she lives, she leads a pacifist movement that prevents crucial war research during World War II, causing the Nazis to win the war.
 Kirk has to let her die to reset the timeline.